mathjax/MathJax-docs/input/tex/extensions/bbm.rst

    Specifies whether the use the bold or normal versions of the bbm fonts.
 If ``name`` is ``bold``, the bold versions are used;
    anything else indicates the normal versions.
-This is a global setting, whise default is given by the :data:`bbm.bold`` setting described :ref:`below <tex-bbm-options>`.
+This is a global setting, whose default is given by the :data:`bbm.bold`` setting described :ref:`below <tex-bbm-options>`.

 .. raw:: html